 For the safety of every flight, a few firm rules have to be followed, and anyone who breaks just one suffers a substantial penalty.
 When rules are established, accepted and understood all will benefit.
 It is the same with society; the rules are made to benefit the majority, not the minority and anyone who decides to shift the parameters is, in truth showing little regard for other people in the community.

-I am under no illusion, exhibitors attending a LizianEvent show are my customers.
+I am under no illusion, exhibitors (although Ian and I feel we need to move away from the word exhibitors – we feel a community-based organisation would work well) attending a LizianEvent show are my customers.
 I provide a service, and if it excels, I will prosper.
 I respect all those I work with; the arrangement has to be mutual because without excellent exhibitors the business fails.
 The relationship has to be reciprocal and transparent; there can be no room for doubt.
 I once worked in a PLC where the management complained about the company.
 They were bringing it to its knees until a new CEO entered the arena.
 Within three months he removed the moaners and those who would not move on.
 One year later the top sales executives were earning bonuses greater than their salaries.
 Consensual dedication to the objective is essential, as is understanding why difficult changes have to be made.

 The health of a show is in the quality of exhibitors and the service offered to the visitors.
 As the circle of expansion became a circle of defeat; both visitor and exhibitor became exhausted with the situation, the shows began to slip, and we know many of you are still reeling from oversubscribed and under-attended shows.

 My feeling is this: with three excellent venues; sixty-first class exhibitors who take possession of the ethos of the event; we will prosper.
 With a massive marketing interaction, we will become known for quality and integrity.
-I am not interested in going far from my Nottingham base (I will explain my logic with Cheltenham in another post) I am determined to build a vast and dedicated visitor attendance.
+I am not interested in going far from the Nottingham base (I will explain my logic with Cheltenham in another post) I am determined to build a vast and dedicated visitor attendance.
 Work with me, share this post, share our promotions, become prosperous and make LizianEvents your events.
+I feel the sentiment is to ‘Celebrate Life – Become a Well Being’.
 Is it better to attend one profitable event or five which make a loss?
-I do not need a map of Great Britain on my website.
+I do not need a map of Great Britain on the website.
 I need one unseen word ~ Success.
 I do not want to impress with an alphabet of venues.
 I need us to be associated with another word; ‘Prestige.’

 If you are a Lizian Events Exhibitor you can contribute to our WordPress Blog.
 Send your essays and a few Jpegs and Ian will do the rest!